This is an annex to the Index of Mathematicians. The following entries in that index are elusive on the web as people however ubiquitous

 and important their mathematical work.
 If you know of a link that I could use in

 to hear of it.
-Better still, contribute an article to Wikipedia,
+Better still, offer an article to the MacTutor History of Mathematics Archive or to Wikipedia,

 so that everyone may benefit.